 The best general approach seems to be this one:

-1. Configure MathJax to attempt to typeset within <code> blocks (which it skips by default)
+- Configure MathJax to attempt to typeset within

-3. Add a pseudo-callback to MathJax which waits until typesetting is complete, then runs a piece of javascript to add the above class to all the parent element of all MathJax elements.
+to your CSS which undoes whatever code-specific formatting your website uses. - Add a pseudo-callback to MathJax which waits until typesetting is complete, then runs a piece of javascript to add the above class to all the parent element of all MathJax elements.

 The page above includes all the necessary code snippets to implement this for MathJax 2.x.
 But MathJax 2 is a lot slower than MathJax 3 or KaTeX.
-I tried simply swapping out the src for the newer version, but this did not work, because it seem that MathJax 3 uses an entirely new syntax than 2.x.
+I tried simply swapping out the src

 MathJax v3 is a complete rewrite of MathJax from the ground up, and so its internal structure is quite different from that of version 2.
 That means MathJax v3 is not a drop-in replacement for MathJax v2, and upgrading to version 3 takes some adjustment to your web pages.
 1